stanislawbartkowski/mytpcds/README.md

 > cp env.templates/hive.rc env<br>

+## Java query runner

+The queries can be executed by an appropriate command line tool.
+But to pass QUALIFY test, the output should match the reference answer result set.
+Because every tool comes with its own output format, it is not easy to find a common denominator for all databases.
+So I develeped a simple Java QueryRunner giving the same output format regardless of the database.<br>

+### Build Java QueryRunner
+Prerequsite: maven<br>

 ## The queries

 Not all queries are ready to execute out of the box.
 The TPC-DS specification allows small alteration of the query to make them runnable (4.2.3.1).